 They are still using it today!
 I love seeing it when we visit their house—and it only has minor scratching on the paint job after all these years.
-See the Trunk Makeover With Americana Decor Satin Enamels post for more.
+See the Trunk Makeover With Americana Decor Satin Enamels tutorial for more.

 6. Dipped leg painted plant stand

 And around the same time that I did the painted trunk, I also painted an Ikea plant stand.
 I think they actually still sell this plant stand even though this project was many years ago.

 In addition to giving the legs a simple “dipped” effect with bronze paint, I painted a bunch of Ikea clay plant pots in white and bronze to coordinate with it.
 See the article about this project on DecoArt’s website, and then read about How to Paint Terracotta Pots!

 This was a pretty quick and fun project that I still have in my living room!
 I found this HUGE clay pot at Ollie’s Bargain Outlet (my fav source for big cheap pots).
 But it wasn’t the right color.

 So I painted it pure white!
 This has held up wonderfully over the years.
 I have it pictured outside here because I actually used an exterior paint for it—but I’ve kept it indoors.
 For more on this one, visit DecoArt’s website.

 This piece was an excellent candidate for painting.
 The dresser was pretty beat up, but I thought it could look nice with a paint pick me up in fun colors.

 I passed this one on to someone on Facebook for her little girl’s room—the perfect use for something like this!
 I used DecoArt’s Satin Enamels in White.
 The drawers are DecoArt’s Extreme Sheen in Tin.
 See the project on their website for more details.